itsyaboydatascience/ForecastNEM12/README.md

 # ForecastNEM12
 ARMA predictive model for parsed NEM12 &amp; 13 Data

-will work on any parsed nem 12 nem 13 interval data
+will work on any parsed nem 12 nem 13 interval data in csv

 script takes 2 inputs data - consumption